techno-tim/techno-tim.github.io/_posts/2020-11-28-first-11-things-proxmox.md

 ---

-After setting up my Proxmox servers, there are a few things I do before I use them for their intended purpose.
-This ranges from updates, to storage, to networking and VLANS, to uploading ISOs, to clustering, and more.
-Join me as we pick up where the rest of the proxmox tutorials stop, and that's everything you need to do to make these production ready (and maybe a bonus item too).
+After setting up my Proxmox servers, there are a few things I do before I use them for their intended purpose.This ranges from updates, to storage, to networking and VLANS, to uploading ISOs, to clustering, and more.Join me as we pick up where the rest of the proxmox tutorials stop, and that's everything you need to do to make these production ready (and maybe a bonus item too).

 {% include embed/youtube.html id='GoZaMgEgrHw' %}